Trade & Battle: Card Hero: Development

 "Around four years ago... when people were talking about N64 and PlayStation.
 It was the era when graphics were being pushed to the forefront, and I thought that direction would be the mainstream from that point on, but then the Game Boy Pocket and Pokémon were released.
 Pokémon was a very innovative creation, and I was impressed by all the little touches used to make it feel like you were really collecting living creatures; at the same time, the Game Boy Pocket was not just smaller but had become a much more appealing accessory to want to carry around.

 Around that same time, Magic: The Gathering became popular in our department, and as I listened to the stories of the people playing the game, I realized it'd make the excellent basis for a video game―the cards don't have much value in and of themselves, but they're extremely desirable to those who are into them, and I thought the way that people were imparting that personal value onto them was similar to the way people might regard certain items in video games.

 Pokemon is a game that cultivates affection for such "items", Game Boy Pocket was a platform that could realize them, and MtG offered a game format, so I started to think combining and synthesizing elements from all three would make something really fun."

-Reception

-On release, Famitsu magazine scored the Game Boy version of the game a 35 out of 40.
+Release and reception

+Trade & Battle: Card Hero was released in Japan for the Game Boy Color on February 21, 2000.
+It was released digitally in Japan for the Nintendo 3DS's Virtual Console on August 10, 2011.

+Four writers for the Japanese magazine Famitsu reviewed the game.
+All four of them found the game very addicting noting that it had excellent game balance, depth and that it was so easy to play, it did not even require a manual to understand.
+One reviewer said the game was good, it may make players rediscover the joy of gaming that may have been forgotten.
+While giving the game high scores, two of the reviewers commented that the visuals in the game were a bit plain.